ooyeku/engine12/docs/api-reference.md

 **Note**: Optional enum fields are also supported.
 Null optional fields are skipped in INSERT/UPDATE operations.

 #### `find(comptime T: type, id: i64) !?T`
 Find a record by ID.

-**Note**: This method uses `SELECT *` internally, which may cause column order issues if your table schema order differs from struct field order.
-If you encounter `error.NullValueForNonOptional` errors, consider using raw SQL with explicit column names that match your struct field order.
+Columns are mapped to struct fields by name, so column order doesn't matter.

 ```zig
 const todo = try orm.find(Todo, 1);